Physics-informed neural networks via stochastic Hamiltonian dynamics learning: Details of costs and dynamics for control problems

-For classical controls experiments including mountain car and cartpole, we choose the dynamics similar to the one given in the OpenAI Gym suite \cite{openaigym}.
-The states for these two problems are: \begin{enumerate} \item Mountain car: state $q = (x, \dot{x})$, where $x$ and $\dot{x}$ are position and velocity of the car. \item Cart pole: state $q = (x, \dot{x}, \theta, \dot{\theta})$, where $x$ and $\dot{x}$ are position and velocity of the cart, while $\theta$ and $\dot{\theta}$ are angle and angular velocity of the pole with respect to the cart. \end{enumerate}
+For the classical control tasks: Cart pole, Mountain car, and Pendulum, we choose the dynamics similar to the one given in the OpenAI Gym suite \cite{openaigym}.
+The states for these two problems are: \begin{enumerate} \item \textbf{Mountain car}: state $q = (x, \dot{x})$, where $x$ and $\dot{x}$ are position and velocity of the car. \item \textbf{Cart pole}: state $q = (x, \dot{x}, \theta, \dot{\theta})$, where $x$ and $\dot{x}$ are position and velocity of the cart, while $\theta$ and $\dot{\theta}$ are angle and angular velocity of the pole with respect to the cart. \item \textbf{Pendulum}: state $q = (\theta, \dot{\theta})$, where $\theta$ and $\dot{\theta}$ are angular position and velocity of the pendulum. \end{enumerate}